prime-slam/SOLVE/README.md

 This tool will provide following features:

-* Visualization of landmarks of three types(points, lines, planes) on top of images
+* Visualization of landmarks of three types (points, lines, planes)
-* Mapping of the same landmarks between different images due to SLAM data association
+* Mapping of the same landmarks between different images based on SLAM data association
-* Correcting landmarks position
+* Editing and fine-tuning landmarks positions and association